magomimmo/modern-cljs/doc/tutorial-07.md

 > them at the terminal as follows:
 >
 > ```bash
-> lein do clean, cljsbuild clean, lein cljsbuild once
+> lein do clean, cljsbuild clean, cljsbuild once
 > ```
 >
 > Leiningen offers more options to automate composite tasks.
 We'll see